jezzsantos/automate/docs/runtime.md

 ### Listing installed toolkits

-You can view all the installed toolkits in your codebase: `automate list toolkits`
+You can view all the installed toolkits in your codebase: `automate list toolkits` (or `automate list all`)

 > This command will list all the installed toolkits and their respective names and versions.